ossf/scorecard/docs/checks.md

 ## Signed-Releases

-This check tries to determine if a project cryptographically signs release artifacts.
+This check tries to determine if the project cryptographically signs release artifacts.
 Signed releases attest to the provenance of the artifact.
 A low score is considered 'High' risk.
 It works by looking for filenames: *.minisig (https://github.com/jedisct1/minisign), *.asc (pgp), *.sign. for the last 5 GitHub releases.
 The check does not verify the signatures.